joshuaDeal/chatGPT-cli/README.md

                 "apiKey": "Put your API key here."
         }

-1. You're best bet is to set up the environmental variable "OPENAI_API_KEY"
+1. Your best bet is to set up the environmental variable "OPENAI_API_KEY"

    1. `echo "export OPENAI_API_KEY='put your api key here'" >> ~/.bashrc"`